 If I’ve said it once, I’ve said it a thousand times–we are living in the golden age of horror.
-And as this decade rolls to an end (I know, I know, 2020 is technically part of it), what better time than now to take a look back on five of the very best movies of the 2010s.
+And as we leave the teens behind and enter the 20s (yeah, it’s weird that decades start on the 1), what better time than now to take a look back on five of the very best movies of the 2010s.

 In no particular order…